smithki/vuex-ts/README.md

 // It's just another instance of CompositeVuexTsModule,
 // so you have access to `store`, `commit`, `dispatch`, etc. myModule.someNestedModule

-// You can also access nested state objects just as you would expect,
-// with its type signature properly inferred! myModule.state.someNestedModule
 ```

 That's all there is to it!
 Naturally, you can choose to separate actions/mutations/getters across files or consolidate.
 A separation of concerns alongside strong typing is what makes VuexTs work well at scale!